rusio/testable-services/README.md

 Example-1: The satellite component wants to write into a database.
 The test uses an in-memory embedded database in order to accept SQL inserts from the target component.

 Example-2: The satellite component wants to accept HTTP requests.
-The test uses a HTTP client in order to send requests to the target component.
+The test uses an embedded HTTP client in order to send requests to the target component.

 The Arrange and Assert phases may be performed either directly through the component's API, or indirectly by pre-arranging some state or by checking some side-effect.